Jim Borgman

 James Mark Borgman (born February 24, 1954) is an American cartoonist.
 He is known for his political cartoons and his nationally syndicated comic strip Zits.
 He was the editorial cartoonist at The Cincinnati Enquirer from 1976 to 2008.

-Biography
+Early life and education

 Borgman was born in Cincinnati, Ohio to James and Marian Borgman, where he began his career in journalism as a student at Elder High School.
 He then attended Ohio's Kenyon College where he started as an English major, then switched to being an art major.
 He graduated in 1976 with Phi Beta Kappa honors.

+Personal life

-Borgman met his first wife Lynn Goodwin during his senior year of college at a class called Jesus and the Gospels.
+Borgman met his first wife Lynn Goodwin during his senior year of college at a class called "Jesus and the Gospels".
 They had two children named Dylan and Chelsea.
 Lynn died in 1999 from a blood clot following surgery to ease chronic neck and shoulder pain.
-In 2003 he married Suzanne Soled, an educational psychologist and professor at Northern Kentucky University.
+In 2003, Borgman married Suzanne Soled, an educational psychologist and professor at Northern Kentucky University.